 Well, the World Health Organization just came out and said cell phones may cause cancer, listing them in the same category as lead, engine exhaust, and chloroform.

 Now, the jury is still out on whether cellphones pose a serious risk.
-But we do know that they emit radiation, which ain’t a good thing.
+But we do know that they emit cell phone radiation, which ain’t a good thing.

-Here are the top 10 ways to reduce your exposure.
+Here are the top 10 ways to reduce your exposure to cell phone radiation.

 Speakerphone is ideal.

 Using a headset is better than holding the phone against your face.
-But radiation still passes through both bluetooth and wired earpieces.
+But cell phone radiation still passes through both bluetooth and wired earpieces.

 A safer option is an “air tube” earpiece.
 Instead of using a radiation-conducting wire all the way from phone to brain, these sets deliver sound through a tube.